-Some Friends of Park Groups have asked regular exercisers to carry water on their daily trips to keep newly planted trees, shrubs and flowers moist, as regular maintenance has been suspended or park work reduced to a minimum.
+Some parks friends groups have asked regular exercisers who carry water on their daily trips to keep newly planted trees, shrubs and flowers moist, as regular maintenance has been suspended or park work reduced to a minimum.

 London is lucky in having lots of natural spaces, many of which are cared for by volunteers from local communities.
 Please respect other park users and help keep our parks clean and tidy through this difficult time.
 Please take your litter home, or any that you might kindly collect on your daily outing, and bin or recycle it as appropriate.